Read our reviews: 2018 2017, 2016 and 2015

-For more information and to book tickets go to:
+For more information and tickets, go to www.cornburyfestival.com

 All of our writers are festival veterans with more festivals under their belts than they can count!
 So which festivals are they excited about this year?